asynkron/TraceLens/README.md

 # TraceView

 TLDR; What is TraceView?
-1. a logging and tracing visualizer with developer focus instead of SRE/DevOps focus.
+1. an OpenTelemetry logging and tracing visualizer with developer focus instead of SRE/DevOps focus.
 See the right data instead of "a lot of data".
-2. an OpenTelemetry Collector
+2. an OpenTelemetry Collector for ingesting and storing data

 ![](images/traceview.png)